 The CARD introduces a monitoring mechanism, driven by Member States and one of the major expectations of the CARD is to act as a pathfinder in the identification of opportunities, where Member States can join their efforts in collaboratively developing or procuring defence assets.
-The CARD will be built-up incrementally over time and will play a crucial role in providing a comprehensive picture of Member States' defence plans and capabilities, the state of play regarding
+The CARD will be built-up incrementally over time and will play a crucial role in providing a comprehensive picture of Member States' defence plans and capabilities, the state of play regarding collaboration, as well as progress towards EU priorities.
+It will help identify Member States' needs through a structured review process which can lead to cooperative projects.
+This is the point where the CARD connects to PESCO.

-A coherent appro
+A coherent appro ach from priorities to impact